|

 Jonah Hex, but since it's only 1:20 it has to suck.
 I have this

-stupid idea that anything under 1:31 isn't worth seeing (just
+stupid idea that anything under 1:31 isn't worth seeing (just my

-was so popular?
+popular?
 Double wedding!!
 How do you leave that out?
 Wait, my

 panties are in a wad and this was supposed to be an action movie